-Andrew M. Alper (Chair), Steven J. Heyer, Michelle Jarrard, Sylvia Jay, Philip A. Laskawy and Michael J. Turner
+Andrew M. Alper (Chair), Steven J. Heyer, Michelle Jarrard, Philip A. Laskawy and Richard D. Parsons

-The Compensation Committee met seven times in 2016.
+The Compensation Committee met nine times in 2018.
 The Compensation Committee assists the Board of Directors by overseeing our firm-wide compensation plans, policies and programs and has full authority to:

-- determine and approve the compensation of our CEO; - review and approve the compensation of our other executive officers; - review our compensation programs as they affect all managing directors and employees; and - administer the Lazard Ltd 2008 Incentive Compensation Plan, or the 2008 Plan.
+- determine and approve the compensation of our CEO; - review and approve the compensation of our other executive officers; - review our compensation programs as they affect all managing directors and employees; and - administer the Lazard Ltd 2018 Incentive Compensation Plan, or the 2018 Plan, the Lazard Ltd 2008 Incentive Compensation Plan, or the 2008 Plan, and any successor plans.

-A detailed list of the Compensation Committee's functions is included in its charter, which is available on our website at http://www.lazard.com/Investorrelations/Comp_Comm_Charter.aspx.
+A detailed list of the Compensation Committee's functions is included in its charter, which is available on our website at www.lazard.com/investorrelations/.
 All members of the Compensation Committee are independent as required by Lazard and the listing standards of the NYSE.

-From time to time the Compensation Committee has established special equity award pools pursuant to the 2008 Plan for the express purpose of granting awards to new hires and, under certain circumstances, retention awards to key employees (other than the executive officers listed in the Summary Compensation Table below).
+From time to time the Compensation Committee has established special equity award pools pursuant to the 2018 Plan for the express purpose of granting awards to new hires and, under certain circumstances, retention awards to key employees (other than our NEOs).
 The Compensation Committee granted to our CEO (or his designee) authority to determine the amount, terms and conditions of all awards made from these pools and required that the Compensation Committee be updated on all such awards at regularly scheduled meetings.

 The Compensation Committee directly engaged Compensation Advisory Partners, or CAP, an independent compensation consulting firm, to assist it with various compensation analyses, as well as to provide consulting on executive compensation practices and determinations, including information on equity-based award design.
 CAP generally attends meetings of the Compensation Committee.
 In addition, Kenneth M. Jacobs, our CEO, generally attends meetings of the Compensation Committee and expresses his views on the Company's overall compensation philosophy.
-Following year end, Mr. Jacobs makes recommendations to the Compensation Committee as to the total compensation package (salary, bonus and incentive compensation awards) to be paid to each of the other executive officers listed in the Summary Compensation Table below.
+Following year end, Mr. Jacobs makes recommendations to the Compensation Committee as to the total compensation package (salary, bonus and incentive compensation awards) to be paid to each of the other NEOs.